guillaumeast/gacli/README.md

 ## 📅 Update

-⏰ If today’s date reaches or exceeds the configured update date, `GACLI` triggers an update automatically.
+⏰ If the configured update date is reached, `GACLI` automatically performs an update.
+⚠️ If `coreutils` is not installed, `GACLI` will skip the date check and disable auto-update.

 👉 You also can manually update at any time simply by running:
 ```bash